 To maintain active status, a Master Naturalist must complete a minimum of 8 hours of advanced coursework and 16 hours of volunteer activities each year.

-(Notes: Links below will go to further information on the WV DNR website.
+(Notes: Below are links to PDFs of class information.
 Those in the process of completing their certification from prior years must now add the new core requirements of Fish and Geology.)

 - Amphibians and Reptiles (3 hrs.)